steenzout/python-sphinx/README.md

 requirements.txt
 ----------------

-On this file you specify the list of packages the project depends.
+On this file you specify the list of sphinxs the project depends.

 Read "[pip : Requirement Files](http://www.pip-installer.org/en/latest/user_guide.html#requirements-files)"
 to understand how you can properly use this file to define your project's dependencies.